siderolabs/talos/src/docs/src/content/configuration/masters.md

     weight: 20
 ---

-Configuring master nodes in a Dianemo Kubernetes cluster is a two part process:
+Configuring master nodes in a Talos Kubernetes cluster is a two part process:

-- configuring the Dianemo specific options
+- configuring the Talos specific options
 - and configuring the Kubernetes specific options

 To get started, create a YAML file we will use in the following steps: